ontola/home/_posts/2018-08-29-json-hal-ld.md

 permalink: /blog/json-hal-ld/
 ---

 [JSON-HAL](http://stateless.co/hal_specification.html) and [JSON-LD](https://json-ld.org/) are pretty popular formats for desiging APIs.
 They both have [their merits](https://sookocheff.com/post/api/on-choosing-a-hypermedia-format/), but they aren't compatible with each other.
 However, with some additions, we can turn JSON-HAL into valid JSON-LD, without changing any of the original keys.
-This is great, since JSON-LD has all the [advantages of linked data](/what-is-linked-data) and can therefore be converted into other RDF formats.
+This way, you can keep compatibility with HAL clients and benefit from the [advantages of linked data](/what-is-linked-data), such as conversion to other RDF formats.

-Let's start with a JSON-HAL body from the [docs](https://tools.ietf.org/html/draft-kelly-json-hal-08).
+Let's start with a JSON-HAL body object from the [docs](https://tools.ietf.org/html/draft-kelly-json-hal-08).

 ```json
 {